What is in this leaflet

 If your doctor tells you to stop taking MONOPRIL or the tablets have passed their expiry date, ask your pharmacist what to do with any that are left over.

 MONOPRIL 10mg tablets -

 White biconvex, diamond shaped tablet and marked on one side and with a star design and on the other side '158' (AUST R 46475).
 Each carton contains 30 tablets.

 - MONOPRIL 10mg tablets - 10mg fosinopril sodium per tablet

-MONOPRIL tablets also contain anhydrous lactose, microcrystalline cellulose, crospovidone, povidone and sodium stearyl fumarate.
+MONOPRIL tablets also contain lactose, microcrystalline cellulose, crospovidone, povidone and sodium stearyl fumarate.

 Bristol-Myers Squibb Australia Pty Ltd,